3-D in eight parts (do re mi fa sol la ti do)

 As remedy to life in society, one may suggest the big city.
-"Nowadays, it is the only desert within our means"(23) ... and so it goes, one, two, three ... alpha, gamma, omega and check the mail for what could
+"Nowadays, it is the only desert within our means"-24 ... and so it goes one two three alpha gamma omega and check the mail, for what could be good

 "Howlers and Funny" was a balloon and party business that failed.
-They say most small businesses fail within a few years, but if there were another
+"O Lacrima", and the show is over when the fat lady at the opera sings.
+Envy lasts longer than happiness, and most small businesses fail within a few

 Dr. Schweitzer answered, "men simply don't think."

 "Despite all the talk of a fourth dimension, the fundamentals of dimensionality have not changed.
-Relativity or no relativity, we still have only three spatial dimensions."(28) Indeed,
+Relativity or no relativity, we still have only three spatial dimensions."-29

-the individual of common sense "is handicapped by coming face-to-face wih a conspiracy so monstrous he can scarcely believe that it exists,"(29) and the 4th dimension is never there in anything that they say or demonstrate for abstraction or the proof.
-"That
+Indeed, the individual of common sense "is handicapped by coming face-to-face wih a conspiracy so monstrous he can scarcely believe that it exists,"-30 and the 4th dimension is never there in anything that they say or demonstrate for abstraction or the proof.

-object which is central to all of classical general relativity, the four-dimensional spacetime geometry, simply does not exist, except in a classical approximation."(30)
+"That object which is central to all of classical general relativity, the four-dimensional spacetime geometry, simply does not exist, except in a classical approximation."-31

 Even the three stooges